Why Is Celtic Music So Relaxing?

 Storytelling through Melody and Tempo

-Through its focus on melody and tempo, Celtic music possesses a unique method for sharing stories and eliciting emotions.
-When compared to classical music, which often relies on significant tempo shifts and various volume levels, Celtic music tells its tale in a more straightforward manner.
+With its focus on melody and tempo, Celtic music has a special way of sharing stories and bringing out emotions.
+When you compare it to classical music, which often uses big speed changes and different volume levels, Celtic music tells its story in a simpler way.

 A child telling a story to a teddy bear.